Jammy2211/PyAutoLens/docs/overview/interferometry.rst

         settings=al.SettingsInterferometer(transformer_class=transformer_class)
     )

-The interferometer can now be used with a *FitInterferometer* object to fit it to a data-set:
+The interferometer can now be passed to a ``FitInterferometer`` object to fit it to a data-set:

 .. code-block:: bash